Frederick Maze: Inspector-General of Customs

-Meanwhile, the Maze's had their house seized by the Japanese, and were forced to live in a small flat for which they had to pay a rental of £14 a month, which came out of the £20 they were allowed to draw from their bank account.
+Meanwhile, the Mazes had their house seized by the Japanese, and were forced to live in a small flat for which they had to pay a rental of £14 a month, which came out of the £20 they were allowed to draw from their bank account.
 By March 1942, in line with increasing Japanese control over the foreign population in Shanghai, Maze was arrested on a charge of espionage.
 Lady Maze Later recounted that: "It was quite a common occurrence to be arrested for espionage.
 Anyone who wanted 200 dollars (that was the reward for reporting a spy) went to the police and said that so-and-so was acting suspiciously.
 Of course, the man or woman was immediately arrested."
 Maze also later recalled to an audience in Montreal in 1954 that: "I was put in a felons' den ...
 Not that I was treated badly [by the Japanese], but it was treating me badly to even think of arresting me.
 I held high decorations from the Government of Japan.
 Finally I was released when the Japanese authorities in Tokyo realised this was outrageous treatment for a man who had always treated Japanese commerce with absolute impartiality."

-Maze was one of approximately 200 Britons and Americans held captive at the infamous 'Bridgehouse' Kempeitai Prison in Shanghai but was later released in May 1942, and he and his wife were repatriated with other members of the Diplomatic Corps (including the British Consul in Shanghai Anthony Hastings George) in June 1942 on board the Kamakura Maru to Lourenço Marques, Portuguese East Africa.
+Maze was one of approximately 200 Britons and Americans held captive at the infamous 'Bridgehouse' Kenpeitai Prison in Shanghai but was later released in May 1942, and he and his wife were repatriated with other members of the Diplomatic Corps (including the British Consul in Shanghai Anthony Hastings George) in June 1942 on board the Kamakura Maru to Lourenço Marques, Portuguese East Africa.
 The Kamakura Maru was a liner of the Nippon Yusen line that the Maze's had travelled on many times before.
-On arriving in Lourenço Marques however Maze acted to return to Chungking to resume office as Inspector-General and in an effort to help his staff still imprisoned there.
+On arriving in Lourenço Marques however Maze acted to return to Chongqing to resume office as Inspector-General and in an effort to help his staff still imprisoned there.
 Returning on 1 March 1943, Joly retired and Maze served until his own retirement on 31 May 1943 when his assistant Lester Knox Little became his successor, being the last foreign head of the customs service in China.
 Maze then briefly served as an advisor to the Ministry of Finance.